WojciechKarpiel/jhou/README.md

 * η-conversion is admitted (i.e. function extensionality assumed), see notes in chapter 4 of aforementioned paper

+Above claim is a smart-sounding claim from the paper, tbh I don't understand it fully, because the algorithm doesn't unify `λx.C x` and `C`, so not automatically doing eta conversion.
+If you're capable of clarifying, LMK please

 ## Implementation notes

 The implementation goal is to make the library widely usable: